What to Expect

 two weeks.
 Early treatment promotes earlier healing, minimizes complications

 Call Jupiter Medical Center's Physician Referral Services at 561-263-5737,

 or visit our Find a Physician web page.
 Our staff can help you find a

 primary care physician who can refer you, if needed, to Jupiter Medical

-Center's Wound Care and Hyperbaric Services.
+Center's Wound Care & Hyperbaric Medicine Center.